-MOSCOW, Aug 25 (Reuters) – The Kremlin said that Western suggestions Russian mercenary boss Yevgeny Prigozhin had been killed on its orders were an “absolute lie” while declining to definitively confirm his death, citing the need to wait for test results.
+Putin signed the decree bringing in the change with immediate effect on Friday after the Kremlin said that Western suggestions that Prigozhin had been killed on its orders were an “absolute lie”.
+The Kremlin declined to definitively confirm his death, citing the need to wait for test results.

-Putin cited “preliminary information” as indicating that Prigozhin and his top associates in the Wagner mercenary group had all been killed and, while praising Prigozhin, said he had also made some “serious mistakes.”
+He cited “preliminary information” as indicating that Prigozhin and his top Wagner associates had all been killed and, while praising Prigozhin, said he had also made some “serious mistakes.”

-Kremlin spokesman Dmitry Peskov said the accusation and many others like it were false.
+Kremlin spokesman Dmitry Peskov said on Friday that the accusation and many others like it were false.